ravidream/kafka-multi-producer-ms/README.md

-# kafka-multi-producer-ms
+# kafka-producer-ms1

-This is an application to producer the messages into multiple configuration(kafka server/topic).
+This is an example to demonstrate the kafka producer example with Rest API